lookbook-hq/lookbook/docs/src/guide/extend/panels.md

 {%= note :info do %}
 The `<style>` element will be removed when the panel is rendered and any styles will be automagically **scoped to the panel that they are defined in**, so they will not affect other panels or leak out to affect the styling of the UI in general.
 {% end %}

+### Utility classes

+There are a number of utility classes available for use in panels to make it easier to match the look and feel of the rest of the Lookbook UI.

+{%= options_list do |list| %}
+  {% list.option name: ".lookbook-panel" do %}
+    Apply to the panel's root element
+  {% end %}
+  {% list.option name: ".prose" do %}
+    Apply to text content containers.
+Adds default prose styles to child elements.
+  {% end %}
+{% end %}

 ## Editing system panels